-Proposed future uses and developments are shown on the Concept Plan for Macquarie Park in Figure 11.
+Proposed future uses and developments are shown on the Concept Plan for Macquarie Park in Figure 13.
 Proposed changes to Macquarie Park include:

-- rowing club house - upgrade to the eastern grassed park and leisure area "The Big Lawn" for play, functions, outdoor fairs and markets, with a facilities building, amphitheatre and temporary stage - upgrade to the western grassed park and leisure area for play and sunbaking, with floodresistant barbecue shelters and paths - two new car parks, trailer parking, and overflow parking - paddleboat drop-off and ramp to the river - riverbank stabilisation - path/boardwalk along the foreshore and beach - lookout points to the river - potential nature walking trails through the vegetated area on the western side.
+- rowing club house with function room and storage facilities - upgrade to the eastern grassed park and leisure area "The Big Lawn" for play, functions, outdoor fairs and markets, with a facilities building, amphitheatre and temporary stage - upgrade to the western grassed park and leisure area for play and sunbaking, with flood-resistant barbecue shelters and paths - two new car parks, trailer parking, and overflow parking - paddleboat drop-off and ramp to the river - riverbank stabilisation - path/boardwalk along the foreshore and beach - lookout points to the river - potential nature walking trails through the vegetated area on the western side.

-Figure 11 Macquarie Park Concept Plan
+Figure 13 Macquarie Park Concept Plan